Integration Flows Overview

 Developer Workflow

-- Reference variables - Use variables in your integration’s
+- Reference variables - Point to those variables in your

-application.propertiesfile (see Using Variables) - Add logging - Use the
+application.propertiesfile (see Using Variables). - Add logging - Drop the

-location=onpremise,environment=linux) - Push to Weik.io - Deploy your Integration Flow to the platform using
+location=onpremiseorenvironment=linux). - Push to Weik.io - Deploy it with

-weikio integration push - Start the flow - Use
+weikio integration push. - Start the flow - Run

 Common Integration Patterns